 While it seems convenient to talk about the natural state of land when assessing the impact of changes in biodiversity, it is in fact not so easy to describe what the natural state is.
 The figure below is a biodiversity map of the world, showing large differences in the number of plant species.
 In ReCiPe we decided that the relative number of species is more important than the absolute number.
 The 20-200 vascular plant species that can be found in the Sahara together form the ecosystem there.
-Losing half the number of species there is seen as being equally important as losing half the species in the Peru, even though Peru’s ecosystem has more than 5000 species.
+Losing half the number of species there is seen as being equally important as losing half the species in Peru, even though Peru’s ecosystem has more than 5000 species.
 This implies that losing one species in the Sahara has a much bigger impact than losing one species in Peru.

-The next question is how do we know how many species inhabit agricultural and urban land.
+The next question is: how do we know how many species inhabit agricultural and urban land?
 For agriculture, the answer seems easy: a farmer only wants one species on the land.
 However, agricultural farmlands are in fact quite rich in species, because there is a rich diversity in the edges, the small unused plots and the pathways.
 A very detailed inventory is available, made in the UK, where experts counted species on the land itself (the X-plot), the area just inside the fence (the A-plot) and the area just outside (the B-plot).

 This inventory shows that the species richness is not really determined by the crop itself, but by the presence of edges, hedges, and small bushes or rows of trees.
-So it makes a difference if an area is a large-scale monoculture or a small scale traditional agricultural landscape.
+So it makes a difference if an area is a large-scale monoculture or a small-scale traditional agricultural landscape.
 Unfortunately, that aspect is usually not reported in LCI databases.
 We use an average species loss of around 40% compared to the reference.
 To what extent this has global validity is unclear, but we would be surprised if that number is completely wrong in other parts of the world, except when there are huge monocultures.

 In the previous article, we developed a metric for measuring biodiversity as such and assessing the impact of changes in biodiversity.
 In this article, we now developed an approach to link this biodiversity metric to data about land occupation and transformation.
 Here, too, we can ask the question: are these metrics reliable enough?
-The method presented here is somewhat unlike traditional environmental modelling in LCA.
+The method presented here is somewhat unlike traditional environmental modeling in LCA.
 For the core part of the model, we need to carefully count species in meadows and edges of meadows.
 These counts tell us the fraction of species that apparently got lost due to land use.
 This sure sounds robust, but is it?
 For instance, can we assume that the fraction of species lost is the same all over the world?
 Are we right in assuming that the fraction of species is more important than the number of species?
-Time to make your judgement, and think of a better way.
+Time to make your judgment, and think of a better way.